7 EHR usability, safety challenges—and how to overcome them

-At their best, electronic health records (EHRs) give physicians data and tools to care for their patients more efficiently and thoroughly than ever before.
+At their best, EHRs can give physicians data and tools to care for their patients.
 But sometimes, EHR design, customization or configuration can contribute to patient harm.
+Meanwhile, a growing body of research is quantifying how EHRs add to physicians’ clerical burdens.

-A report from the AMA, Pew Charitable Trusts and Medstar Health, Ways to Improve Electronic Health Record Safety, identifies shortfalls with EHR usability, implementation and testing and outlines how to improve usability and safety across the continuum—from development to the post-implementation of EHRs.
+For example, a 2018 report from the AMA, Pew Charitable Trusts and Medstar Health, Ways to Improve Electronic Health Record Safety, identified shortfalls with EHR usability, implementation and testing and outlined how to improve usability and safety across the continuum—from development to the post-implementation of EHRs.

 The three organizations reviewed the medical literature and convened an expert panel of physicians, nurses, pharmacists, EHR vendors, patients and health IT experts.
-As a result of the panel’s work, leaders from the three organizations are calling on developers and health care organizations to voluntarily adopt the criteria and asking oversight organizations such as the Joint Commission to drive providers and vendors to incorporate the recommendations and adhere to the best practices throughout an EHR’s life cycle.
+Together, they developed recommendations on best practices to follow throughout an EHR’s life cycle.

-The criteria include several factors such as safety culture, product design and development, acquisition, customization and configuration, implementation and system upgrades, and training and provides EHR developers and health care providers with specific areas of opportunities for improvement within each EHR life cycle stage.
-For example, health care providers should “develop clear justification and use cases for why customizations should be made” and “allow clinicians and subject-matter experts to shape usability and safety design and testing.”
+The recommendations covered factors such as safety culture, product design and development, acquisition, customization and configuration, implementation and system upgrades, and training and provides EHR developers and health care providers with specific areas of opportunities for improvement within each EHR life cycle stage.
+For example, health care organizations should “develop clear justification and use cases for why customizations should be made” and “allow clinicians and subject-matter experts to shape usability and safety design and testing.”

 “Adherence to these recommendations by EHR developers and health care providers can reduce the likelihood of unintended patient harm from clinician use of this technology,” the report said.

-After analyzing 557 reports that clinicians submitted, researchers identified seven safety and usability challenges physicians should be on the lookout for when they use EHRs in their practice.
+After analyzing 557 reports that physicians and other health professionals submitted, researchers identified seven safety and usability challenges physicians should be on the lookout for when they use EHRs in their practice.

 Alerting.
 EHR alerts or other feedback from the system are sometimes inadequate because they are absent, incorrect or ambiguous.
 For example, a report showed that even though a patient’s gelatin allergy was listed in the EHR, a clinician wasn’t alerted to the allergy while prescribing a medicine.

 Interoperability.
 Communication of information in an EHR may be hindered because interoperability is inadequate within components of the same EHR or from the EHR to other systems.
-In one case, clinicians couldn’t access labs for a hospital patient from records held in a different part of the hospital.
+In one case, clinicians couldn’t access laboratory results for a hospital patient from records held in a different part of the hospital.

 Visual display.
 Clinicians may find it hard to interpret information because EHR displays are confusing, cluttered or inaccurate.
 For example, a clinician tried to order 3.125 mg of a medication, but the EHR listed only a 6.25 mg prescription, with a 3.125 mg dose listed in small print, confusing the clinician.